elasticio/elasticio.github.io/content/_components/amazon-mws/index.md

 *   `Unfulfillable` - not fulfillable orders
 *   `PendingAvailability (Japan only)` - all orders with status `pending availability`, only available in the Japan store
 *   `InvoiceUnconfirmed (China only)` - all orders with status `invoice unconfirmed`, only specific to Chinese store

+#### Maximum Orders per Page

+Number of maximum orders per request page, find more info about `MaxResultsPerPage` in [Amazon MWS documentation](https://docs.developer.amazonservices.com/en_US/orders-2013-09-01/Orders_ListOrders.html).

+>**Please Note:**
+1. Sample would be retrieved according to specified value.
+2. Trigger would retrieve all requested objects during runtime (each request to Amazon MWS would be sent according to specified value).

+#### Start Time

+Starting from this time trigger retrieves orders from Amazon MWS (`LastUpdatedAfter` in Amazon MWS).

+Use `1970-01-01T00:00:00.000 +0000` format for input data, it will be transformed under hood to [Amazon MWS date format](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_ISO8601.html)

+#### End Time

+Before this time trigger retrieves orders from Amazon MWS (`LastUpdatedBefore` in Amazon MWS).

+Use `1970-01-01T00:00:00.000 +0000` format for input data, it will be transformed under hood to [Amazon MWS date format](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_ISO8601.html)

+>**Please Note:**
+1. Trigger debug task (sample retrieve) makes ONLY one API request for throttling safe purposes.
+Component will throw an exception, if Amazon MWS returns a response with code 503 caused by throttling.
+In any other cases trigger will poll Amazon MWS API till correct response any 30 seconds (by default).
+2. Next flow steps after `Get New And Updated Orders` trigger may require additional memory in case when big number of orders emited by the trigger, or they could fail with error `Reason: OOMKilled Exit Code: 137`.
+3. We recommend to use real-time flow in cases when more than ~2000 orders are expected to be emitted by the trigger.

+#### Limitations

+1. Trigger throws an error in case when no more orders found for specified time range in case when `End Time` has been specified : `Caused by: com.amazonservices.mws.orders._2013_09_01.MarketplaceWebServiceOrdersException: LastUpdatedAfter date [2021-02-19T13:38:48.974Z] cannot be after LastUpdatedBefore date [2021-01-20T10:00:00.000Z]`

 ## Actions